Right to Appeal in Oman

 What is this right?

-If you are convicted of a crime in Oman, you have the right to challenge the verdict through higher courts:
+If you are convicted of a crime in Oman, you have the right to challenge the verdict through the court system:

 • Right to appeal: The Basic Statute guarantees the right to appeal convictions and sentences to a higher court.

-• Court of Appeal: Appeals from the Primary Court go to the Court of Appeal.
+• Court of Appeal: Appeals from the Court of First Instance go to the Court of Appeal.

-• Supreme Court: Final appeals on points of law can be made to the Supreme Court.
+• Supreme Court: Final appeals on points of law can be made to the Supreme Court, which ensures uniformity across the Omani judiciary.

-• Time limits: Appeals must be filed within 30 days of the judgement (for Court of Appeal) or within the prescribed period for Supreme Court appeals.
+• Time limits: Appeals must be filed within 30 days of the judgement for the Court of Appeal, or within the prescribed period for Supreme Court review.

 • Bail pending appeal: You may apply for release on bail while your appeal is pending.